jacksonrayhamilton/custom-promise/README.md

 If any value in `collection` is rejected, the promise is rejected. `collection` can be an array or an object.

+A "micro" build is also available without `catch`, `resolve`, `reject`, or `all`, which are useful, but not strictly necessary for creating A+-compliant promises.

 ## Examples

 Create a promise and print its value: